akostrik/CPP_module_42/README.md

 };
 ```

-    - Polymorphism/ concrete class.
-Virtual function was declared as normal function except it can be override by derived class.
-You must implement it.
+    - virtual function is declared as normal function, it is override by Child

 ```
 class Parent {